alexpulver/usermanagement-backend/README.md

 UserManagementBackendDevStatelessAD73535F.APIEndpointURL = https://ctixe0v786.execute-api.eu-west-1.amazonaws.com/
 ```

-## Deploy the pipeline
+## Deploy the toolchain
-**Note:** The pipeline will deploy continuous build for pull requests

 **Prerequisites**
 - Create a new repository from usermanagement-backend, if you haven't done this already
 - Create AWS CodeStar Connections [connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html)
   for the pipeline
-- Authorize AWS CodeBuild access for the continuous build
+- Authorize AWS CodeBuild access for the pull request build
   - Start creating a new project manually
   - Select GitHub as Source provider
   - Choose **Connect using OAuth**